-AirlineRatings.com has captured a dramatic tail view video of an Emirates’ A380 landing during a storm at Perth International Airport.
+AirlineRatings.com captured a dramatic tail view video of an Emirates A380 landing during a storm at Perth International Airport in 2019.

 The Swiss captain did a superb job of pointing the nose of the A380 into the direction of the wind which can be clearly seen in the video taken on a handheld iPhone of the aircraft’s entertainment system.

 Also on show is Perth Airport’s $36 million high-intensity lighting system which clearly outlines the approach and runway.

 That landing system is a CAT111B which is normally used for landings in fog, but the high-intensity lighting is also used on stormy nights.

 Where a pilot faces a crosswind landing they need to point the aircraft in the direction of the wind while maintaining a straight course toward the runway.